What usually happens at my first appointment?

 How can I make an Appointment?

 Please telephone 07 5444 6568 to make an appointment.
-Alternatively, you may email us to request an appointment and one of our staff will contact you.
+Alternatively, you may email us on email@example.com to book an appointment and one of our staff will be in contact with you shortly.

 What forms do I bring to my appointment?

-Once you have contacted our clinic you will be emailed some forms to complete and bring to your first session.
+Once you have contacted our psychology clinic you will be emailed some forms to complete and bring to your first session.
 All the completed paper work must be brought along to your first appointment to help you and your psychologist understand the nature of your difficulties and how to best help you.
-If you do not have access to a printer you will be required to attend your first appointment 20 -30 minutes earlier, so you can complete the forms before you sit down with your psychologist.
+If you do not have access to a printer you will be required to attend your first appointment 30 minutes earlier, so you can complete the forms before you sit down with your psychologist.
 This will save you valuable time at the first initial consultation.
 If you have trouble with completing the forms that's okay your psychologist will support you with this.

 What else do I bring to my appointment?

-For your initial consultation please make sure you bring your a) Medicare card b) copy of the Doctors's referral letter with the name of our practice or the psychologist and the c) Mental Health Care Treatment plan or Mental Health Review and / or ask your GP to forward the referral letter and care plan to our clinic before your first appointment.
-This is not required if you are referred by a third party who is paying or you are using Private Health Insurance.
+For your initial consultation please make sure you bring your 1) Medicare card and 2) a copy of the Doctors's referral letter with the name of our practice or the psychologist and the 3) Mental Health Care Treatment Plan or Mental Health Care Treatment Review and / or ask your GP to forward the referral letter and mental health care treatment plan to our clinic before your first appointment.
+This is not required if you are referred by a third party who is paying or you are using your Private Health Insurance.
 Otherwise you will be responsible for total cost of the appointment.

 How do I make a payment?

 Payment is required at the time of your appointment.
 We have EFTPOS and HICAPS machine.
 If you bring cash you will need to bring the exact amount as we do not hold any cash on the premises.
-Your rebate can be processed quickly if you have mental health care plan or other private insurance.
+Your rebate can be processed on the spot, if you have a mental health care plan or private health insurance.

 What is the standard fee as recommended by the Australian Psychological Society?

 The standard fee as recommended by the Australian Psychological Society is $246.00 per consultation; however, we charge much less than this.